STAMP-project/dspot/README.md

    * `ArrayAmplifier`: replaces value of arrays
    * `ReturnValueAmplifier`: creates objects based on the returned value by existing method call
    * `None`: do nothing

+If you only want to use these amplifiers and not generate assertions, use `--only-input-amplification`.

 #### Test Selectors (-s | --test-selector | --test-criterion)